mmccool/up-core-ext-case/README.md

-# up-core-ext-case
+# UP Core Extension Case
-Extension to standard UP Core case to support accessories
+Extension to standard aluminum UP Core case to support accessories for the Aaeon UP Core board.